 In normal pregnancy, homocysteine concentrations fall.
 Disturbance of maternal and fetal homocysteine metabolism has been associated with fetal neural tube defects, with various conditions characterized by placental vasculopathy, such as pre-eclampsia and abruption, and with recurrent pregnancy loss.
 Apart from folate supplementation, which has been clearly shown to halve the risk of fetal neural tube defects, no other strategies have been identified in relation to homocysteine metabolism that will reliably reduce the frequency of these other common obstetric pathologies.
 Routine testing of geno typical women with recurrent pregnancy loss for inherited thrombophilias to include fasting homocysteine levels is not currently recommended because there is lack of association between this testing and negative pregnancy outcomes and therefore is considered investigational.

-Homocystinuria is associated with the early onset of osteoporosis.
 High homocysteine levels in adults have been associated with osteoporotic fractures in some, but not all studies.
-It is not clear, however, whether high levels of homocysteine have a direct effect on bone or whether the effect is mediated through another factor, such as poor nutrition, and its uncertain whether folic acid supplementation is beneficial for osteoporosis and therefore homocysteine testing would be considered investigational for this indication.
+It is not clear, however, whether high levels of homocysteine have a direct effect on bone or whether the effect is mediated through another factor, such as poor nutrition, and its uncertain whether folic acid supplementation is beneficial for osteoporosis.
+The evidence is insufficient to determine the effects of the technology on net health outcomes.

 There is conflicting evidence about whether homocysteine is an independent risk factor for dementia or cognitive impairment.
 The potential mechanisms whereby homocysteine might mediate cognitive decline and dementia include: Neurotoxicity induced by activation of N-methl-D-aspartate (NMDA receptors); promotion of apoptosis; vascular injury from promotion of atherogenesis and proliferation of smooth muscle cells; platelet activation; increased burden of ischemic strokes and white matter lesions.
 However, some studies suggest that the association between abnormal homocysteine levels as well as other changes in serum vitamin concentrations reflects early weight loss as a manifestation of early dementia rather than its cause.
 Homocysteine lowering therapy using supplementation with vitamins B12 and B6 has not been shown to improve cognitive function or prevent cognitive decline.
 Also, homocysteine testing is generally not recommended or included in the standard evaluation of dementia.
 Therefore, homocysteine testing for dementia and/or cognitive impairment is considered investigational.

-In 2010 the American College of Cardiology Foundation and the American Heart Association guideline on the assessment of cardiovascular risk in asymptomatic adults, did not address measurement of homocysteine levels.
+In 2010, the American College of Cardiology Foundation (ACCF) and the American Heart Association (AHA) guideline on the assessment of cardiovascular risk in asymptomatic adults, this guideline did not address measurement of homocysteine levels.

-In 2013 the American College of Cardiology and the American Heart Association guideline on the assessment of cardiovascular risk did not address measurement of homocysteine levels.
+In 2019, the American College of Cardiology (ACC) and the American Heart Association (AHA) issued a guideline on the primary prevention of cardiovascular disease, this guideline did not address measurement of homocysteine levels.

 In 2012, the American Society for Reproductive Medicine (ASRM) issued a committee opinion regarding evaluation and treatment of recurrent pregnancy loss, which included the following statement: "Inherited Thrombophilias: Screening for inherited thrombophilias (specifically, Factor V Leiden and the prothrombin gene mutations, protein C, protein S and antithrombin deficiencies) may be clinically justified when a patient has a personal history of venous thromboembolism in the setting of a non-recurrent risk factor (such as surgery) or a first degree relative with a known or suspected high risk thrombophilia.
 Although an association between hereditary thrombophilias and fetal loss has been suggested, prospective cohort studies have failed to confirm this.
 Routine testing of women with recurrent pregnancy loss for inherited thrombophilias is not currently recommended."